-In this session, local researcher Trevor Wideman (SFU), whose expertise is in Canadian planning, property, and law, will compare some of the key planning differences between Finland and Canada with instructor Annika

-Airas.
-They will introduce and discuss 1) differences between historical aspects of planning practice in these countries; 2) land ownership, consultation, and participation; and 3) scales of planning jurisdiction (i.e., municipal, regional).
+In this session, guest lecturer Dr. Trevor Wideman (University of Toronto), whose expertise is in urban planning, property, and law, will compare some of the key planning differences between Finland and Canada.
+The session will introduce and discuss 1) differences between historical aspects of planning practice in these countries; 2) land ownership, consultation, and participation; and 3) scales of planning jurisdiction (i.e., municipal, regional).
+Through examples, this session will advance understandings about how land use differences might influence approaches to urban planning topics.